CntoDev/Useful-Scripts/Batch-Gear-Modification-in-Eden.md

 Batch Gear Modification in Eden
 ===============================
+**The following section describes a skeleton you need to use in combination with anything further down below, the examples are not usable on their own.**
+For easy video guide, see <https://www.youtube.com/watch?v=ajFO3cFKKr8>.

 These code snippets allow you to modify already existing Arsenal-customized loadouts on existing units, modifying their gear in batch, so that you don't have to do it manually for each one.